A2Amir/Search-Algorithms-A-Star-and-Dynamic-Prgramming/README.md

 **The process of finding a path from a start location to a goal location is called "planning."
 For robots, it's often called "robot motion planning.** We are going to talk about discrete methods for planning in which the world chopped into small bins.

+What's the planning problem?

+* We're given a map of the world.
+* We're given a starting location.
+* We're given a goal location.
+* we're given some sort of a cost function.
+The simplest way to think of cost is just the time it takes to drive a certain route.

+**The goal is find the minimum cost path.**